 The idea that continuous data protection (CDP) is just about getting I/O and data from one place to another quickly is a bit misplaced.
 Zerto has block-level replication that is near-synchronous, which takes the best properties of synchronous and asynchronous replication to provide customers with the best data replication experience.
 We take the speed of synchronous without the performance impact and take the efficiency and restore capabilities from asynchronous to combine into a unique near-synchronous replication engine.
-Not only does our near-synchronous replication engine work across all hardware and storage vendors, but it can also be used in the public cloud and across Kubernetes applications too.
+Not only does our near-synchronous replication engine work across all hardware and storage vendors, but it can also be used in the public cloud.

 The near-synchronous replication engine works completely different from legacy or traditional data protection measures.
 There are no agents, no snapshots, and no schedules to maintain—replication is always on!
 How can this happen?
 Let me explain.

 Zerto takes copies of the data as your virtual machine sends data via the hypervisor.
 We copy only the changed blocks in flight while in memory.
 This allows Zerto to have zero impact on production workloads and production storage arrays since we are not waiting for the I/O to hit the storage before reading it again.

 Once we have the data inside our data path, Zerto sees the acknowledgment back from the storage array, then compresses the data and sends it to your target site or sites.
 (Zerto can use CDP to replicate to multiple targets simultaneously.)
 When data is in flight, we insert checkpoints into it, which act as your recovery points.